-Our annual anti-fraud strategy is aligned with the strategic approach as outlined in 'Fighting Fraud Locally' (FFL - the Local Government Fraud Strategy 2016) and provides a blueprint for a tougher response to public sector tackle fraud.
+Our annual anti-fraud strategy is aligned with the strategic approach as outlined in 'Fighting Fraud and Corruption Locally' (Fighting Fraud and Corruption Locally' (Fighting Fraud and Corruption locally strategy) and provides a blueprint for a tougher response to public sector tackle fraud.
 The principles of our strategy remain the same as previous years but we have also considered and incorporated the new six themes as detailed within the 2016 FFL (Culture, Capability, Capacity, Competence, Communication and Collaboration) and as such have further adapted our strategy and approach to incorporate a response to these themes as well as consideration of local fraud risks facing the Council alongside horizon scanning on emerging national fraud risks and relevant good practice guidance.
 Our strategy further demonstrates and supports the Council's commitment to a zero tolerance approach to fraud, corruption, bribery and other irregularity including any Money Laundering activity.